 Away from the Baroque, he has sung Tavener’s Requiem with BBCNOW, Piazzolla’s María de Buenos Aires with Mr McFall’s Chamber (for CD release in 2017), Berio Sinfonia with RLPO, Britten Les Illuminations with the Britten Sinfonia in China, Haydn Creation with the Royal Northern Sinfonia, Britten’s Serenade with Orquesta del Principado de Asturias, Britten Nocturne and Mozart Requiem with the Australian Chamber Orchestra.

 A committed recitalist, he has appeared at the Wigmore Hall singing Schubert Lieder (also taken for BBC Radio 3) and the complete Britten Canticles on the occasion of the composer’s 100th birthday.
-He has sung Janacek’s Diary of One who Vanished for Glyndebourne Festival Opera, for the Philharmonia at the RFH and as part of the Aurora Janacek Festival, and given recitals at festivals in Maribor, Ludlow, Bath and Orkney, and continues to collaborate with regular partners John Reid, Joseph Middleton, Iain Burnside, Alisdair Hogarth and Eugene Asti.
+He has sung Janacek’s Diary of One who Vanished for Glyndebourne Festival Opera, for the Philharmonia at the RFH and as part of the Aurora Janacek Festival, and given recitals at festivals in Maribor, Ludlow, Bath and Orkney, and continues to collaborate with regular partners John Reid, Joseph Middleton, Alisdair Hogarth and lutenist Elizabeth Kenny.

-He has recorded extensively, with credits including a Gramophone Award-winning Messiah and critical acclaim has followed for recordings of Acis and Galatea, Matthäus-Passion, Handel’s Esther and a recent Johannes-Passion where he sings both Evangelist and arias.
-Engagements for this season include guest-directing the Dunedin Consort in a programme of Monteverdi, concerts with BBC Philharmonic, Gabrieli Consort, La Capella Reial de Catalunya, at the BBC Proms and a return to Australia with the Australian Chamber Orchestra.
+He has recorded extensively, with credits including a Gramophone Award-winning Messiah and critical acclaim has followed for recordings of Acis and Galatea, Matthäus-Passion, Handel’s Esther and a recent Johannes-Passion.
+Engagements for this season include a return to the St Paul Chamber Orchestra, concerts with the Gabrieli Consort and the Rotterdam Philharmonic, a debut with Bachakademie Stuttgart, and recitals at Wigmore Hall and the Sam Wanamaker Playhouse.